-In this paper the finite element of beam element with a transverse crack is derived for fatigue and fracture applications.
-The new element is one-dimensional with an embedded edge crack in arbitrary position of beam element with any depth.
-The crack is not physically modeled within the element, but instead, its influence on the local flexibility of the structure is considerated by the modification of the element stiffness as a function of the crack depth and crack position.
+In this paper the finite element of beam element with arbitrary number of transverse cracks is derived for fatigue and fracture applications.
+The new element is one-dimensional with arbitrary number of embedded edge cracks in arbitrary position of beam element with any depth.
+The cracks are not physically modeled within the element, but instead, their influences on the local flexibility of the structure are considerated by the modification of the element stiffness as a function of the cracks depth and cracks position.
 The derivations are based on a simplified computational model, where each crack is replaced by a corresponding linear rotational spring, connecting two adjacent elastic parts.
 The components of the stiffness matrix for the cracked element are derived using the superposition principle, compatibility relations, and Betti's theorem.
 The stiffness matrix for transversely cracked beam element is derived and all expressions are given in symbolic forms.
 Models using the presented stiffness matrix are shown to produce accurate results, although with significantly less computational effort than physical modeling of the crack in 2D finite element models.
-Keywords: one crack, Static analysis, eigenvalue analysis, Timoshenko beam, macro element

-1. INTRODUCTION
+INTRODUCTION

 Cracks in structures present a serious threat to proper performance of structures.
 Most of failures of presently used structures are due to material fatigue.
-Experimental and computational studies have demonstrated that the presence of cracks leads to a change of the vibration properties of these structures [1-3].
+Experimental and computational studies have demonstrated that the presence of cracks leads to a change of the vibration properties of these structures (Cacciola et al, 2003, Dimarogonas, 1996 and Krawczuk et al, 2000).
 Because, due to the crack presence, the structures miss their original stiffness.
 Monitoring the change of these properties over time represents a widely used nondestructive method of evaluating the severity of the damage and computing the remaining life of structure.